A Blockchain App Architecture

-Aggressive block times are feasible because the process is aimed at high performance and is based on dedicated validators with good network connectivity.
+Aggressive block times are feasible because the process aims for high performance and is based on dedicated validators with good network connectivity.
 This is quite different from PoW, which favors inclusion and must accommodate slower nodes with greater latency and less reliability.
-A Cosmos blockchain can handle thousands of transactions per second with confirmations taking seven seconds.
+A Cosmos blockchain can handle thousands of transactions per second, with confirmations taking seven seconds.

-Even though validation is delegated to a subset of all network nodes, the process avoids the concentration of power.
-The community of users elects the validators by staking ATOM and participating in both the rewards and the risks of committing to providing a reliable, responsible block validation service.
+Even though validation is delegated to a subset of all network nodes, the process avoids concentration of power.
+The community of users elects validators by staking ATOM and participating in both the rewards and the risks of committing, to provide a reliable, responsible block validation service.

 # Upgradeability of chains

 In any known blockchain, a change in the implementation requires an upgrade to the node software running on each node.
-In a disorderly process with voluntary participation, this can result in a hard fork - a situation in which one constituency forges ahead with the old rules and another adopts new rules.
+In a disorderly process with voluntary participation, this can result in a hard fork: a situation in which one constituency forges ahead with the old rules while another adopts new rules.
 While this arrangement has positive aspects and proponents, it also has clear disadvantages in settings where certainty is a strict requirement.
-For example, uncertainty about transaction finality regardless of the degree of uncertainty may be unacceptable in settings that are concerned with authoritative registries and large assets.
+For example, uncertainty about transaction finality (regardless of the degree of uncertainty) may be unacceptable in settings that are concerned with authoritative registries and large assets.

-Validators are the ones who vote.
-This means that delegators should be demanding when delegating as they also lend their vote to the validator.
+Validators and delegators are the parties who vote on proposals, with weights proportional to their respective stakes.
+If a delegator does not vote on a proposal, the delegator's vote is taken as that of its delegated validator.
+This means that delegators should be very demanding when they act, as they also lend their default vote to the validator.

 # Application Blockchain Interface (ABCI)

 Tendermint BFT (opens new window) packages the networking and consensus layers of a blockchain and presents an interface to the application layer, the Application Blockchain Interface (ABCI).
-Developers can focus on higher-order concerns while delegating peer-discovery, validator selection, staking, upgrades, and consensus to the Tendermint BFT.
-The consensus engine running in one process controls the state machine, the application runs in another process.
+Developers can focus on higher-order concerns and delegate peer-discovery, validator selection, staking, upgrades, and consensus to the Tendermint BFT.
+The consensus engine runs in one process and controls the state machine, while the application runs in another process.
 The architecture is equally appropriate for private or public blockchains.

-- Forks are never created, provided that half or more validators are honest.
+- Forks are never created, provided that at least half the validators are honest.

-- Strict accountability for fork creation allows determining liability.
+- Strict accountability for fork creation allows determination of liability.

 - Transactions are finalized as soon as a block is created.

 The Tendermint BFT is not concerned with the interpretation of transactions.
-That would be the application layer.
+That occurs at the application layer.
 Tendermint presents confirmed, well-formed transactions and blocks of transactions agnostically.
-Tendermint is un-opinionated about the meaning transactions have.
+Tendermint is un-opinionated about the meaning any transactions have.

 For a deeper dive on consensus and Tendermint visit:

-- the podcast on consensus systems (opens new window) with Ethan Buchman
+- This podcast on consensus systems (opens new window) with Ethan Buchman

 There are at least two broad approaches to application-level concerns using blockchains: